Crock Pot Sweet Hawaiian Chicken

 Instructions

-• Cover and cook on low heat for 3.5 – 4 hours or high for 2 – 2.5 hours.
-If using frozen diced chicken, add an additional 30-45 minutes to the cook time.
+• Cover and cook on Low heat for 3.5 - 4 hours or High for 2 - 2.5 hours. *If using frozen diced chicken, add an additional 30-45 minutes to the cook time.

-When it's done cooking, the chicken should be at least 165°F (74°Ç) and fork tender, and the sauce should be simmering and thickened slightly.
+When it's done cooking, the chicken should be at least 165°F (74°C) and fork tender, and the sauce should be simmering and thickened slightly.

 • Carefully open the lid and spoon the chicken mixture onto plates.
-Garnish with lime and cilantro (optional).
+Garnish with lime and chopped cilantro (optional).

 Notes